-- 5.1 The contribution that Treasury Management Investments make to the objectives of the OPCC is to support effective treasury management activities. - 5.2 The statutory guidance issued by MHCLG in January 2018 requires authorities to report also on their investment strategy with regard to the following purposes: - 5.2.1 To support local public services by lending to or buying shares in other organisations (service investments), and - 5.2.2 To earn investment income (known as commercial investments where this is the main purpose) - 5.3 The OPCC does not have any current plans for such investments.
-Should these plans change in the future a full assessment will be made and an appropriate Investment Strategy Report will be prepared. - 5.2 Financial guarantees are not strictly counted as investments, since no money has exchanged hands yet, but they do carry risks.
-The OPCC is being asked, along with all other OPCCs, to provide a financial guarantee for the Police ICT company amounting to c. £124,000 for Devon and Cornwall.
+- 5.1 The contribution that Treasury Management Investments make to the objectives of the PCC is to support effective treasury management activities. - 5.2 The statutory guidance issued by MHCLG in January 2018 requires authorities to report also on their investment strategy with regard to the following purposes: - To support local public services by lending to or buying shares in other organisations (service investments), and - To earn investment income (known as commercial investments where this is the main purpose) - 5.3 The PCC does not have any current plans for such investments.
+Should these plans change in the future a full assessment will be made and an appropriate Investment Strategy Report will be prepared. - 5.4 Financial guarantees are not strictly counted as investments, since no money has exchanged hands yet, but they do carry risks.
+The PCC provides two financial guarantees: one for the Police ICT company amounting to c. £124k and another to the PCC for Gwent for £21k.
 This would be covered within the General Fund Balance reserve.